 The best place to start is with a business plan.
 While you might specialise in healthcare, a medical clinic is still a business and needs to be treated like one.
 Plan out your unique value proposition (why patients should choose you over others), how you’re going to raise awareness, where your clinic is going to be and what you’re going to do to make your patient’s experience more enjoyable.

-You need to have a framwork you can build on, one that lays out where you’re going and what you need to do to set up your medical practice.
+You need to have a framework you can build on, one that lays out where you’re going and what you need to do to open a medical practice in Australia.
 There are a few ways you can do this:

 - A full business plan (which we recommend).